USINDOPACOM Engages as Maui Relief Efforts Continue

-Community leaders, volunteers, first responders, and U.S. Army Corps of Engineers members pose for a group photo with senior joint-force leaders from the Indo-Pacific area of responsibility following a lunch on Dec.
-14 to recognize their brave and continued recovery efforts on Maui after the Aug.
-8 wildfires.
+Supporting missions across the Indo-Pacific, more than 50,000 active duty service members live in Hawaii, becoming a part of the local community, and ultimately fostering a deep connection with the state and its vibrant culture.
+Following the devastating fires in Lahaina, military assets in every branch of service mobilized to help collect and deliver supplies for the people of Maui.
+Those initiatives have continued through charitable donations during the annual Combined Federal Campaign, which provides government employees with the opportunity to donate money to organizations, such as Aloha United Way, to support ongoing recovery efforts.

+Following the fires, the Council for Native Hawaiian Advancement opened the Maui Relief Storage Facility, a donation distribution center that receives sorts and distributes donations for impacted families.
+During their time on Maui, the senior leaders worked at the warehouses to restock shelves, build food bags and sort and distributed goods, deepening the relationship between the community and the military.

 USINDOPACOM is committed to enhancing stability in the Indo-Pacific region with its Allies and partners by promoting security cooperation, encouraging peaceful development, responding to contingencies, deterring aggression and, when necessary, fight to win.
-(U.S. Navy photo by Chief Mass Communication Specialist Shannon M. Smith)

 |Date Taken: